jessekrubin/ry/docs/src/api.md

 import typing as t
 from os import PathLike

-import typing_extensions as te

-from ry._types import Buffer
+from ry._types import Buffer, Unpack

 # =============================================================================
 # JSON